Jack Edmondson, CFA

 Rhett C. Bennett, CFA

 Rhett is an external member of Arlington’s Investment Board.
-Rhett currently is the Director of Research at Stillwater a long short equity hedge fund headquartered in Palo Alto, CA. Formerly, Rhett was the Chief Investment Officer of Arlington and Member.
+Rhett currently is the Director of Research at Stillwater a long short equity hedge fund headquartered in Palo Alto, CA. Formerly, Rhett was the Chief Investment Officer of Arlington.

 He graduated from Brown University with a double major in Business Economics and History and also completed additional economic coursework at the University of New South Wales in Sydney, Australia.
 Rhett holds the Chartered Financial Analyst designation.